samscibelli/samscibelli.github.io/_pages/about.md

 ***Precursor Prebiotic Chemistry in the Perseus Molecular Cloud***

 A large multi-source survey in the Perseus Molecular Cloud using both the [ARO](http://aro.as.arizona.edu/) 12m telescope and the [Yebes](https://rt40m.oan.es) 40m telescope found a prevalence of COMs in the majority of starless and prestellar cores targeted.
+Detections of formic acid, t-HCOOH, ketene, H2CCO, methyl cyanide, CH3CN, methanol, CH3OH, acetaldehyde, CH3CHO, vinyl cyanide, CH2CHCN, methyl formate, HCOOCH3 , and dimethyl ether, CH3OCH3, are seen in at least 20 per cent of the cores.
+Our findings have more than doubled COM detection statistics!
 [Check out Astrochem Podcast Episode!](https://coffee.astrochem.net/episodes/september-2024)

-The [survey paper](https://ui.adsabs.harvard.edu/abs/2024MNRAS.533.4104S/abstract) has led to numerous follow-up projects!
-Including:
+The survey paper ([Scibelli et al., 2024](https://ui.adsabs.harvard.edu/abs/2024MNRAS.533.4104S/abstract)) has also led to numerous follow-up projects, including:

-  1. Comparisons to MHD simulated cores coupled with time-dependent gas-grain model produces similar COM abundances (for CH3OH and CH3CN) to our observations [Priestley et al., 2025](https://ui.adsabs.harvard.edu/abs/2025MNRAS.tmp..178P/abstract)
+  1. Comparisons to MHD simulated cores coupled with time-dependent gas-grain model, which produce similar COM abundances (for CH3OH and CH3CN) to our observations [Priestley et al., 2025](https://ui.adsabs.harvard.edu/abs/2025MNRAS.tmp..178P/abstract)

-  2. Detections of numerous large carbon-chain species *(Pokorny-Yadav, Scibelli, et al., in prep)*
+  2. The first detections of biologically relavant phosphorous-bearing molecules toward a shocked starless core *[(Scibelli, et al., 2025)](https://arxiv.org/abs/2504.17849)*!

-  3. Succesive deuteration in COMs as well as large carbon-chains *(Ferrer Asensio, Scibelli et al., in prep)*
+  3. Detections of numerous large carbon-chain species including cyanoplyynes (HCnN) and sulfur-bearing (CnS) carbon-chains *(Pokorny-Yadav, Scibelli, et al., in prep)*

-  4. The first detections of biologically relavant phosphorous-bearing molecules toward a shocked starless core *[(Scibelli, et al., 2025)](https://arxiv.org/abs/2504.17849)*!
+  4. Succesive deuteration in COMs as well as the large carbon-chain c-C3H2 *(Ferrer Asensio, Scibelli et al., in prep)*

 ![PerseusMolecules](/images/pers_survey_fig_forweb_updated.jpeg)